Identification

 Social workers conducting age assessments must comply with all case law which includes the need to be registered social workers, trained in conducting age assessments, adhere to correct procedures including taking into account all relevant information.
 Assessments must be conducted in the presence of an ‘appropriate adult’ and a written record made.
 Guidance issued by the Association of Directors of Children’s Services (ADCS) in October 2015 gives more detail about lawful procedure and good practice.[13]

-It remains the case that judicial review is the sole remedy to resolve a complaint that the age assessment was conducted unlawfully or failed to reach the correct conclusion.[14]
-The Nationality and Borders Act 2022 contains provisions for these decisions to be appealed instead, but this has not yet been brought into force.[15]
-The quality of age assessments has been heavily criticised for several years.[16]
-It is not easy to determine whether or not practice is improving although judicial reviews still take place and result in some social work decisions being overturned.[17]
-Many such decisions are not reported and many do not have a bearing on other cases, as they are finding of fact cases.
+Judicial review is the sole remedy to resolve a complaint that the age assessment was conducted unlawfully or failed to reach the correct conclusion.[18]
+The Nationality and Borders Act 2022 contains provisions for these decisions to be appealed instead, but this has not yet been brought into force.[19]
+The quality of age assessments has been heavily criticised for several years.[20]

 In Scotland an unaccompanied asylum seeking child will be appointed an independent guardian to support them through the asylum process.[21]
 A similar system is available in Northern Ireland where the child has or is suspected to have been trafficked and for migrant children and young people arriving in Northern Ireland who are separated from an adult who has parental responsibility for them.[22]
 This is not available in England and Wales.